guydavis/guydavis.github.io/_posts/2021-04-30-unraid-chia-plotting-farming.markdown

 In the grand scheme of things, my 4 plots a day, which should fill my ~14 TB of free space, makes me a very small fish in the ocean.
 Here's a handy guide:
 * Petabytes of plots -> you're a "whale".
 * Hundreds of terabytes -> you're a farmer.
-* Tens of terabytes -> you're gardener.
+* Tens of terabytes -> you're a gardener.
 * Handful of terabytes -> you're urban gardening on your apartment balcony.

 ![Gardener]({{ site.url }}/img/posts/unraid_chia_urban_gardener.jpg)